hgascon/pulsar/INSTALL.md

     git clone https://github.com/hgascon/pulsar.git

-Then, the following dependencies, tools and modules need to installed.
+Then, the following dependencies, tools and modules need to be installed.

 ## PRISMA